We've got a fab website just for children and young people aged 8 - 18. Have a look here.

 Dyslexia Scotland knows it is really important to hear the views of children and young people with dyslexia.

-Every year one of our members' magazines is all about and by children and young people with dyslexia.
+Each of our quarterly members' magazines is all about and by children and young people with dyslexia.
 For more information about membership click here.

 Please email [email protected] or call 01786 425 126 if you would like any further information.